 The California law that qualifies all property acquired during the marriage as community property determines the division of property.
 The court will divide this means that any property acquired together equally.
 Any debt will also be divided equally.
 Additionally, if you so choose, you and your spouse can agree upon the asset division without the court.
 It is also important to remember that property acquired before the marriage, after the separation, or by an inheritance does not fall under community property.
 There are many exceptions to this general rule that we can explain to you.

-For questions concerning divorce proceeding, contact the experienced divorce attorneys at Holmes & Holmes.
+For questions concerning divorce proceedings, contact the experienced divorce attorneys at Holmes & Holmes.
 Call now for a consultation.